Skip to content

 Contents

-The open the Series / Parallel Resistor, Capacitor & Inductor Calculator handles resistors (Ω), capacitors (nF), and inductors (μH) in both series and parallel configurations — up to four components at a time — and throws in a voltage-divider ratio for resistor pairs as a bonus.
+The Series / Parallel Resistor, Capacitor & Inductor Calculator handles all three component types — resistors in ohms, capacitors in nanofarads, inductors in microhenries — in both series and parallel configurations, up to four components at once.
+As a bonus, it calculates the voltage-divider ratio for resistor pairs, which probably covers 80% of the bias networks you'll ever build.

 Series: